Advancing Software Understanding and Composition through Machine Learning-driven Semantic Analysis

 How to apply

 Applications should be made via the University application form, available via the degree finder.
 Please note the proposed supervisor and project title from this page and include this in your application.
-You may also find this page is an uneful starting point for a research proposal and we would strongly recommend discussing this further with the potential supervisor.
+You may also find this page is an useful starting point for a research proposal and we would strongly recommend discussing this further with the potential supervisor.

 References